vibsthebot/hackducky/README.md

 4. Insert the MicroSD card into the HackDucky with your file loaded
 5. Connect to target computer using either USB port and watch the computer be taken over ! ( ethically ofc)

+# Submission Criteria
+1 - Needs to take a minimum of 3-4 hours for the hackducky light and 5-6 for the hackducky pro - Track your hours with wakatime
+2 - Needs to have 3 Core Feautures - Not just 3 normal things it does - EG
+    1 - Open Notepad and start typing gibberish also set the background to ...
+    2 - Open terminal run a couple commands and popups to scare the user 3 - Fake a system crash by making the laptop download a bluescreen image and freezing up the mouse ( These are just examples for core features )
+3 - Needs to have 5 - 7 normal features such as actions outside core features - The more the better!
+4 - Needs to be an original idea not just copy or a tutorial you found online - Tutorials are ok but I would reccomend making your own
+5 - You Can submit more than one but only get 1 hackducky max - pro or light

 ## What the LED indicators mean

 - Triple blink: Error occurred with your script